 The primary symptom of caput succedaneum is a swollen, puffy, soft spot on the top of the head just under the skin of the scalp.
 The area may appear on one particular side or extend across the middle of the scalp.
 The swollen spot typically appears on the part of the head that went first through the birth canal.

 With caput succedaneum, the baby's appearance can be alarming.
 However, caput succedaneum is not a medical emergency nor is it usually a condition that requires any treatment.
-The baby will almost always make a complete recovery after just a few days without any treatment.
-Attempting to drain the fluid causing the swelling can actually make things worse and cause infections.Potential Complications From Caput Succedaneum
+The baby will almost always make a complete recovery after just a few days without any treatment or management.
+Attempting to drain the fluid causing the swelling can cause infections so it is mostly a "keep and eye on and leave well enough alone" condition.Potential Complications From Caput Succedaneum

 In the vast majority of cases, caput succedaneum goes away on its own with any additional complications or long-term implications.
-But there are complications that in rare cases can be significant.
+But there are complications that in rare cases can be significant which is why you keep an eye on it.
 These complications include bruising of the skin over the swollen area with necrosis.
 The result can be scarring and alopecia, and, in rare cases, systemic infection.

 This bruising can cause an increase in bilirubin levels in the blood.
 Excess bilirubin levels are the underlying cause of newborn jaundice, a common condition.
 This means that caput succedaneum can potentially lead to infant jaundice or make it worse.